super-flat/lagom-pb/docs/src/main/paradox/write-side.md

 ## Commands handler
 Commands handler is the meat of the aggregate.
 They encode the business rules of your entity/aggregate and act as a guardian of the aggregate/entity consistency.
 Commands handler must first validate that the incoming command can be applied to the current model state.
-The implementation of a command handler must extend the `lagompb.LagompbCommandHandler[TState]` where `TState` is the generated scala case class from the state proto definition.
+The implementation of a command handler must extend the `io.superflat.lagompb.CommandHandler[TState]` where `TState` is the generated scala case class from the state proto definition.
 See [state section](#state)

 The only function to override is `handle(command: LagompbCommand, state: TState, stateMeta: StateMeta): Try[CommandHandlerResponse]`.

 ## Events handler
 Event handlers **_mutate the state_** of the Aggregate by applying the events to it.
 Event handlers must be pure functions.
 This allows them to be tested without the need of the whole akka system.
-Events handler must extend the `lagompb.LagompbEventHandler[TState] must be extended where `TState` is the generated scala case class from the state proto definition.
+Events handler must extend the `io.superflat.lagompb.EventHandler[TState] must be extended where `TState` is the generated scala case class from the state proto definition.

 The only function to override is `handle(event: scalapb.GeneratedMessage, state: TState): TState`.
 As one can see the event handler makes available the current state of the aggregate/entity.

 ## Aggregate Root
 The aggregate root or model is defined in terms of **_Commands_**, **_Events_**, and **_State_** in the world of ES/CQRS and that has been the approach taken into lagom-pb.
-The aggregate root must extend the `lagompb.LagompbAggregate[TState]` where `TState` is the generated scala case class from the state proto definition.
+The aggregate root must extend the `io.superflat.lagompb.AggregateRoot[TState]` where `TState` is the generated scala case class from the state proto definition.
 See [state section](#state).

 There are only four attributes to override: